aetperf/Edsger/docs/source/index.md

 *Directed graph algorithms in Cython*

 Welcome to the Edsger documentation!
 Edsger is a Python library for efficient graph algorithms implemented in Cython.
-The library focuses on shortest path algorithms, featuring Dijkstra's algorithm for positive-weight directed graphs, Bellman-Ford algorithm for directed graphs with negative weights and cycle detection, and BFS (Breadth-First Search) for unweighted directed graphs.
+The library focuses so far on shortest path algorithms, featuring Dijkstra's algorithm for positive-weight directed graphs, Bellman-Ford algorithm for directed graphs with negative weights and cycle detection, and BFS (Breadth-First Search) for unweighted directed graphs.

-**New in v1.0+**: Full support for pandas Arrow backend and Polars DataFrames!

 ## Why Use Edsger?